graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

       affiliation: String
     }
     ```
-4. Create the Docker Compose file at `subgraph-dgraph-static/compose.yaml`.
-This configuration is a direct implementation of the best practices from the `on--dgraph-docker-compose.md` guide, adapted for our Spoke architecture.
+5. Update the `compose.yaml` file.
+This configuration is a direct implementation of best practices, adapted for our Spoke architecture.
     ```yaml
     version: "3.8"
     services: